scandipwa/docs/theme/06-Styles.md

 ...
 ```

-> **NOTE**: it is very complex to keep nesting levels low while styling with accessibility in mind.
+!> **Note**: it is very complex to keep nesting levels low while styling with accessibility in mind.
 We do not have any solutions for this issue at the moment.

 ## Functions available